nadunindunil/awesome-material-ui/README.md

 ## Applications

-A list of mature apps built with Material UI Design.
+A list of mature apps built with Material-UI Design.

 - [bethesda.net](https://bethesda.net/) - The official site for Bethesda, publisher of Fallout, DOOM, Dishonored, Skyrim, Wolfenstein, The Elder Scrolls, more.
 - [NEO Tracker](https://neotracker.io/) - NEO blockchain explorer and wallet.